irbizzelus/random-noncode-stuff/Gilza txts/Weapons.md

 * Now have no damage drop-off, which makes them more effective at longer distances than SMG's.
 * Rate of fire for all pistols was updated to overall lower values, to compensate more reliable breakpoints, and new pistol skills.

-Pistols are now a comfortable alternative for mid ranges, while SMG's are better up close and snipers are better at longer ranges.
+Pistols are now a comfortable alternative for mid ranges, while SMG's and shotguns are better up close and snipers are better at longer ranges.

 ### New attachments
 * Broomstick's long barrel is now an AP kit.